Top 10 enterprise software asset management solutions

 • Clean, intuitive UI: Easy to learn with minimal training.

-• Fast onboarding: Up and running quickly compared to enterprise-grade platforms.
+• Fast onboarding: Runs quickly compared to enterprise-grade platforms.

-• Cost visibility: Quickly surfaces where SaaS dollars are being wasted.
+• Cost visibility: Quickly surfaces where SaaS dollars go to waste.

 Cons

-• Limited on-prem coverage: Not designed for managing traditional on-prem software.
+• Limited on-prem coverage: Not built for traditional on-prem software.

-• Integration gaps: Some connectors require manual workarounds.
+• Integration gaps: Some connectors need manual workarounds.

 • Less automation depth: Workflow automation is more limited than full ITAM platforms.

 Zluri fits SaaS-heavy organizations that need to control subscription sprawl.
-If your environment also includes on-prem infrastructure, you’ll need a complementary tool, like a full ITAM platform, to cover the rest.
+If your environment also includes on-prem infrastructure, pair it with a full ITAM platform to cover the rest.

 5. IBM Maximo: enterprise-scale physical and IT asset management

-IBM Maximo is built for large enterprises managing physical infrastructure alongside IT assets.
-It’s strongest in industries like manufacturing, energy, and facilities management where physical asset maintenance is a core concern.
+IBM Maximo is an enterprise asset management (EAM) platform built for large enterprises managing physical infrastructure alongside IT assets.
+It’s strongest in manufacturing, energy, and facilities management, where physical asset maintenance is a core concern.

 Key features